KrisKasprzak/PowerPoint_to_INO/README.md

 <br>
 <br>
 <b><h3>Example screen shots</b></h3>
 Here are examples of generated code (images on the left), and the origianl slide created in PowerPoint (images on the right) of some use cases.
-Create monitoring screens, warning screens, graphical view of an irrigation system, reporting systems, and more...
+Create monitoring screens, warning screens, graphical view of an irrigation system, reporting systems, and more...All screens were first created in PowerPoint the converted to .ino code using this utility.
+Zero code edits were made to the results.
 <br>
 <br>